HerobrinesArmy/ChatInterfaces/README.md

 =====================

 You need Ruby 2.0 or above on Linux to run it.
 I can't guarantee it will work under any other circumstances.
 `./main.rb` or `ruby main.rb` will launch it.
-A 32-bit pre-compiled package has been provided for you convenience.
+A 32-bit pre-compiled package has been provided for your convenience.
 Install it with `sudo dpkg -i ruby-2.0.0-p0-1_i386.deb`.

 The window will auto-fit itself to your initial terminal size.
 If the terminal is too small, an error will be thrown.